Matthew 4:18-22; 10:1-4; Mark 1-3; Luke 5-6

 - Jesus also chose a tax collector.
 What was his name?
 Matthew

 - How many disciples were there?
 12

 - What did Jesus need his disciples to do?
 Jesus needed them to help teach others about God’s love.

 Dear God, thank you for this story.
 Please help of us to be fishers of people and share with our friends who You are.
 Amen

 paper (any color), scissors, and a hole punch

-- Trace the the template on the construction paper.
+- Draw a fish on the construction paper.

 - Cut the fish out then punch a hole by the mouth